-- 3. Click Select File.
-The Open dialog box appears. - 4.
-Browse for and select the file, and then click OK. - 5.
-Click Next.
+3. Click Select File.
+The Open dialog box appears.

+- 4. Browse for and select the file, and then click Open. - Click Next.
 The file is copied to the Management Server.
 When the download completes, the message File Successfully Downloaded appears. - 6.
+Click OK.
-Click OK. - 7.
-Click Start SQL Load to start the SQLLoader process that processes the data. - 8.
-When complete, the SQLLoader Results dialog box appears displaying the SQLLoader log file.

-See "Contents of the SQLLoader Log File" on page 173 for a description of the contents of this file.

-- If desired, you can print the SQLLoader log file for review.
-To print the file, click the Print icon on the SQLLoader Results dialog box. - 9.
-After reviewing and/or printing the log file, click Close, and then click Next. - 10.
-Click Start SQL Reconcile to begin matching the Listings in the Import Set in the database with the entries in the file.
-This process may take some time to complete, depending on the number of Listings that must be reconciled. - If two or more Listings in the import file are potential matches for an existing Listing in the Import Set, a collision occurs.
-If a collision occurs, a Reconcile Collision(s) button appears.
+- 7. Click Start SQL Load to start the SQLLoader process that processes the data. - 8.
+When complete, the SQLLoader Results dialog box appears displaying the SQLLoader log file. - See "Contents of the SQLLoader Log File" on page 169 for a description of the contents of this file. - If desired, you can print the SQLLoader log file for review.
+To print the file, click the Print icon on the SQLLoader Resultsdialog box. - After reviewing and/or printing the log file, click Close, and then click Next.

-See "Collisions" on page 165.
+See "Collisions" on page 158.